BART to Livermore Extension Project

 The primary goal of the BART to Livermore Extension Project is to provide an affordable and effective inter-regional and inter-modal link from the existing BART system to inter-regional rail service and Priority Development Areas in Livermore.
 This connection was identified as an important inter-regional link in the San Francisco Bay Area Regional Rail Plan (2007), and regional and inter-regional congestion in this corridor continues to grow.
 In addition, the Proposed Project is intended to support regional goals of integrating transit and land use policies to create opportunities for transit-oriented development around the proposed I-580/Isabel Avenue BART station, as well as around the inter-regional rail station and the express bus satellite transit nodes in Priority Development Areas in Livermore.
 The Proposed Project also is intended to alleviate traffic congestion on I-580, improve air quality, and reduce greenhouse gases and other emissions associated with automobile use.

-In addition to the Proposed Project, other preliminary draft alternatives that may be evaluated in this EIR are listed below.
+In addition to the Proposed Project, other alternatives that may be evaluated in this EIR are listed below.
 More precise definitions of alternatives, or additional alternatives, will be identified during preparation of the Draft EIR.
-Project alternatives currently under consideration include a No Build alternative, a Diesel Multiple Unit (DMU) alternative, and an Express Bus alternative.
-The Proposed Project, as well as the DMU and Express Bus alternatives, will include tail tracks and maintenance facilities as needed for effective operations.
+Project alternatives currently under consideration include a No Build alternative, a Diesel Multiple Unit or Electric Multiple Unit (DMU/EMU) alternative, an Express Bus/Bus Rapid Transit (BRT) alternative, and an Enhanced Bus alternative.
+The Proposed Project, as well as the DMU/EMU and Express Bus/BRT alternatives, will include tail tracks and maintenance facilities as needed for effective operations.

 - No Build Alternative – The No Build Alternative assumes that the proposed project is not constructed.
 Limited low cost improvements currently planned and funded for the existing intermodal connections may be included.

-- Express Bus Alternative - This alternative would not include the extension of BART from the existing Dublin/Pleasanton BART Station, but would include Express Bus service to the Dublin/Pleasanton Station with improvements that would provide for more seamless intermodal transfers to the BART system, such as potential improvements to bus access and operations.
-Transit access could be made using reserved lanes, express bus service, and direct ramps at the Dublin/Pleasanton Station to link with inter-regional rail and Priority Development Areas in Livermore.
+- Express Bus/BRT Alternative - This alternative would implement Express Bus/BRT service to the Dublin/Pleasanton Station with improvements that would provide for more seamless intermodal transfers to the BART system, such as potential improvements to bus access and operations.
+Transit access could be made using reserved lanes and direct ramps at the Dublin/Pleasanton Station.

-- DMU Alternative – Using a DMU technology, this alternative would extend from the existing Dublin/Pleasanton BART Station along the Interstate 580 corridor to a Bus-to-DMU transfer station in the vicinity of the Interstate 580/Isabel Avenue Interchange.
+- DMU/EMU Alternative – Using DMU or EMU technology, this alternative would implement a new rail service between the existing Dublin/Pleasanton BART station to a new station in the vicinity of the Interstate 580/Isabel Avenue interchange.
 Limited parking would be provided at this station.
-A network of express bus service linking inter-regional rail and Priority Development Areas in Livermore would also be included.
+A network of express buses linking inter-regional rail and Priority Development Areas in Livermore would also be included.

 Scope of Environmental Analysis